 Don has family members and friends with Parkinson’s, including his mother in law and wife’s cousin.
-Don chose to join the Parkinson’s WA Board to help in some small way.
+Don chose to join the Parkinson’s WA Board to help in some way.

-Our recently appointed Treasurer William Loo is a Perth based Public Accountant.
+Parkinson’s WA Treasurer William Loo is a Perth based Public Accountant.